bhdirect-ebooks/dev-docs/source/process/tools-setting-your-machine-and-software.md

 ## MacOS

-Mac's have a lot of great features... check out set up options.
-Click here for setup...
+Macs have a lot of great features... check out set up options...

 <hr />